-UPDATED: Mar 13, 2020
+UPDATED: Apr 13, 2022

 It’s all about you.
 We want to help you make the right coverage choices.

-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-Ford is recalling approximately 10,500 models of 2012 Expeditions, 2011-2012 F-150s, 2012-2013 Mustangs and 2012 Lincoln Navigators over non-compliance with FMVSS #102, which requires all automobiles to signal when they’re in reverse.
+Ford is recalling approximately 10,500 models of 2012 Expeditions, 2011-2012 F-150s, 2012-2013 Mustangs, and 2012 Lincoln Navigators over non-compliance with FMVSS #102, which requires all automobiles to signal when they’re in reverse.

 In this case, the vehicles involved appear to have a defective transmission reverse sensor.
-Complaints include vehicles not being in reverse after being shifted, or worse, shifting into reverse without illuminating the back up lights.
+Complaints include vehicles not being in reverse after being shifted, or worse, shifting into reverse without illuminating the backup lights.

 Here’s how the models being recalled break down:

-- 2011 and 2012 F-150 models built from October 13, 2011, through February 27, 2012, at the Dearborn Truck Plant and the Kansas City Assembly Plant.
+- 2011 and 2012 F-150 models built from October 13, 2011, through February 27, 2012, at the Dearborn Truck Plant and the Kansas City Assembly Plant

-- 2012 Ford Expedition and Lincoln Navigator models built from October 19, 2011, through December 17, 2011, at the Kentucky Truck Assembly Plant.
+- 2012 Ford Expedition and Lincoln Navigator models built from October 19, 2011, through December 17, 2011, at the Kentucky Truck Assembly Plant

-- 2012 and 2013 Mustang models built from October 17, 2011, through January 9, 2012, at the Automotive Alliance Plant.
+- 2012 and 2013 Mustang models built from October 17, 2011, through January 9, 2012, at the Automotive Alliance Plant

 Ford dealerships will inspect and replace the transmission reverse selector on affected models, free of charge.